 - Find old classmates or make new connections by joining World Learning’s LinkedIn alumni group, or for specific requests, such as class lists, send an email to email@example.com.

-- There are also many opportunities to become a recruiter and share your experiences with prospective participants.
-Alumni can offer to mentor students and other alumni, host a dinner for a study abroad student, or volunteer at events.
-To become an alumni contact, send an email to email@example.com.
+- There are also many opportunities to share your experiences with prospective students on your program.
+Alumni can volunteer in many ways – host events for prospective students, help at events, or plan regional alumni gatherings.
+To become an alumni volunteer, send an email to firstname.lastname@example.org.

 Give back in a meaningful way

-SIT Study Abroad is deeply engaged in local communities worldwide.
-Our students spend their terms abroad as part of a local community: studying with local faculty, living with homestay families, and gaining a deep understanding of the culture, language, and critical issues relevant to the host country or region of their program.
+Our programs are deeply engaged in local communities worldwide.
+Our SIT Study Abroad students spend their terms abroad as part of a local community: studying with local faculty, living with homestay families, and gaining a deep understanding of the culture, language, and critical issues relevant to the host country or region of their program.
 During their time, they also realize the importance of reciprocity.
 Many SIT alumni describe their experiences as transformational and wish to give back to their host communities in a meaningful way.

 The SIT Global Reciprocity Fund is a unique opportunity for reciprocity in SIT host communities.
 The fund supports sustainable, community-supported projects that foster an ongoing collaboration among students, program staff, and the community.
 By giving back, alumni and supporters can continue to support these local initiatives that benefit marginalized communities and change lives.

 Read on to find out more about each project:

 The Al-Hashemiya Youth Orphanage Center is a place where disadvantaged children can seek refuge in a safe and positive environment, and it has a long-standing relationship with the Jordan: Health and Community Development program.
 The center plays a key role in the community, serving approximately 70–100 vulnerable children and women on a weekly basis.